News & Events

 Grandmaster

 Grandmaster Byung Yul Kwak began taekwondo at age 9, a sport that profoundly shaped his life, and in 1962, he joined the South Korean Air Force.
 While there, he became a U.S. Air Force taekwondo instructor after American reservists requested training from his base commander.
 Over two years, he taught U.S. troops, which ultimately led to his opportunity to move to America.
 One of his students provided him with an affidavit, allowing him to come to the U.S. as a taekwondo instructor.
-Kwak arrived in the U.S. on November 7, 1970, at age 27, and immediately began teaching.
+Grandmaster Kwak arrived in the U.S. in November of 1970, at age 27, and immediately began teaching.
 In August 1973, he opened his own studio in Blue Bell, where he continues to teach today.

 Peter Choi

-Instructor
+Head Instructor

 Our Affiliates

-Interested in Kwak’s Tae Kwon Do?
+Interested in Learning More About Kwak’s Tae Kwon Do?

 Frequently Asked Questions